 3. Integrate the physical and natural elements of campus topography to reduce water demand on campus and facilitate reuse

-The committee recommends that the following actions, which have been organized into categories, be taken in the short term:
+The team recommends that the following actions, which have been organized into categories, be taken in the short term:

 Data collection and Monitoring

-1. Make available water quantity and quality data on a publicly accessible site to encourage transparency, encourage instructional use, and campus-wide participation in conservation activities.
+1. Make available water quantity and quality data on a publicly accessible site to encourage transparency; encourage instructional use, and campus-wide participation in conservation activities.
 The site interface may be most effective if modeled after the energy dashboard and could be used in tandem with the energy dashboard.

 2. Establish/publicize anticipatory yearly goals for achieving water reduction